Actual / Perceived Carpet Sidematch

 Light and Shadows

-- Light fixtures casting more light or shadows at one side of the seam.
-This is a perceived difference.
+Light fixtures casting more light or shadows at one side of the seam.
+This may be a perceived difference.

-- Overhead and side light at one side of a seam can cause one panel of carpet to appear lighter in shade than the joined panel.
+Overhead and side light at one side of a seam.
+This can cause one panel of carpet to appear lighter in shade than the joined panel.

 True carpet side-match difference is either color or shade variation between joined panels.